One exception is trailing-commas. Another is leading 0 in numbers, for example,

 -02.
 The former is for practicality.
 The latter is for compatibility with DynamicJson.

-The grammar of JSON is simple, but carelessly implemented parsers don't accept all conformant and not reject non-conformant JSONs.
+JSON's grammar is simple, but carelessly implemented parsers don't accept all conformant and not reject non-conformant JSONs.
 An excellent article of Parsing JSON is a Minefield shows where mines are in implementing JSON parsers.

 For example, some parsers reject just scalars such as